-Yin Yoga is said to be both ancient and new, with its roots embedded in ancient yoga history and practices, and its modern-day application inspired by a number of teachers around the 1990s.
-The most prominent Yin teachers are Paul Grilley, Sarah Powers and Bernie Clark and in the UK - Norman Blair.
+Yin Yoga is said to be both ancient and new, with its roots embedded in ancient yoga history and practices and its modern-day application inspired by a number of teachers around the 1990s.
+The most prominent Yin teachers are Paul Grilley, Sarah Powers and Bernie Clark.